-What is a Proposal form in a health Insurance?
+What is Proposal Form in Health Insurance?

 Filling out a health insurance proposal form may look like routine paperwork, but it’s the backbone of your policy.
 This form determines your premium, coverage, and how easily your claims are processed, so getting every detail right is crucial.